 - 1. Introduction: Warmly welcome participants to the training program and emphasize the significance of the content. - 2.
-Important Terms: Explain who TGI individuals are and review the most updated common terms and definitions.
-Explain the difference between gender identity and sexual orientation and explain how both work on a spectrum. - 3.
-Intended Use: Clarify the target audience and purpose of the training, focusing on health care professionals, health plan and insured staff with direct contact with covered persons, and administrators. - 4.
+Important Terms: Explain who TGI individuals are and review common terms and definitions. - 3.
+Intended Use: Clarify the target audience and purpose of the training, focusing on health care professionals, health plan staff, and administrators. - 4.
 Evidence-Based Practices: Emphasize the evidence-based cultural competency training requirements and practices that underpin the curriculum. - 5.
-Importance of Gender Diversity, Sensitivity, and Inclusivity Training:Emphasize the importance of training for health care staff, including the need for clear coding information, improved communication between providers and health care plan staff, and addressing misinformation and unreliable resources.

-6. Facilitation by TGI-Serving Organizations: Collaborate with TGI-serving organizations to facilitate training sessions, leveraging their expertise.
+Importance of Gender Diversity, Sensitivity, and Inclusivity Training: Emphasize the importance of training for health care staff, including the need for clear coding information, improved communication between providers and health care plan staff, and addressing misinformation and unreliable resources. - 6.
+Facilitation by TGI-Serving Organizations: Collaborate with TGI-serving organizations to facilitate training sessions, leveraging their expertise.